GKNB/ALBAND/README.md

 1. The accuracy of the active learning algorithm.
 2. The performance of the serial workflow in terms of runtime.

-This experiment produces the black and red error bands in Figures 7 and 8, as well as data for Figures 9 and 10 and Tables III, IV, and V. Note that exact values may vary, but the overall trends will be consistent.
+This experiment produces the black and red error bands in Figures 7 and 8, as well as data for Figures 9 and 10 and Tables III, IV, and V. Although the exact results may diff from those in Figure/Table, they will be consistent.

 To run the serial workflow: